solliancenet/microsoft-postgresql-developer-guide/04_00_EndToEndDev/04_00-3-Deployment-evolution-options.md

 - In supported regions, co-locating Flexible Server and AKS nodes in the same availability zone minimizes latency.

+Follow the [Azure Kubernetes Service (AKS)](../artifacts/04-AKS/README.md) guide to deploy the application and database.

 ## AKS with PostgreSQL Flexible Server

 Running the database layer in a container is better than running it in a VM, but not as great as removing all the operating system and software management components.

+Follow the [AKS with PostgreSQL Flexible Server](../artifacts/05-CloudDeploy-PostgreSQLFlex/README.md) guide to deploy the application and database.